 (I wrote this article in 2017 but accidentally deleted it from my blog.
-Because it seems extremely relevant to this hour, I am updating it and reposting it.
-I hope this inspires you!)
+Because it seems extremely relevant to this hour, I am reposting it with a few minor changes.
+I hope it inspires you!)

 Fires, fires, and more fires.
 As I write this, California, Oregon, and Washington are suffering ravaging wildfires.
 As if in some diabolical competition, California has lost 2.5 million acres this year and Washington 3.1 million.
-I cannot find exact statistics for Oregon but see that in the past week alone, that state’s firestorm has consumed some 800,000 acres.
+I cannot find exact statistics but see that Oregon's firestorm has consumed some 800,000 acres in the past week alone.
 I don’t know how many structures these statistics represent but I’m sure many thousands.

-What can we do in the face of such fear and loss?
+What can we do in the face of so much loss and fear?
 What is the right perspective?
 All I can think to do is to repent of sin, pray, trust, have hope, exercise faith. . . and try to encourage others.
 Perhaps my personal story may do that for someone.

 Here in California, wildfires are as commonplace as tornadoes in the Midwest.
 During my childhood, every September and October, my mom made sure she stayed close to home.
-We lived in a hilly neighborhood of nice homes bordered by a large fielded area with a hill and canyons.
+We lived in a hilly neighborhood of nice homes bordered by a huge open field with a hill and canyons.
 In those months, the brush was tall and dry, just waiting for trouble.
 My mom tried to stay ready.

-It’s not surprising that I have had my share of experiences with fire.
+It’s not surprising, then, that I have had my share of experiences with fire.
 When I was very young, I remember watching the local high school burn to the ground.
-On another occasion, I remember gazing out our home’s picture windows one night and watching the San Gabriel mountain range lit up with various fires.
+On another occasion, I remember gazing out our home’s picture windows one night and watching the San Gabriel mountains lit up with fires across the range.

 But let me tell you some miracle stories: